iuec/uec-tech-standards/_pages/business_capabilities/cds-api-conformance-overview.md

 ## Basic Technical Overview
-The API service being assured is the technical message interaction between an Encounter Management System (EMS) and a Clinical Decision Support System (CDSS) using [FHIR STU3](http://www.hl7.org/fhir/STU3/summary.html) as detailed in the [CDS API Implementation Guide](https://developer.nhs.uk/apis/cds-api/).
+The API service being assured is the technical interaction between an Encounter Management System (EMS) and a Clinical Decision Support System (CDSS) using [FHIR STU3](http://www.hl7.org/fhir/STU3/summary.html) as detailed in the [CDS API Implementation Guide](https://developer.nhs.uk/apis/cds-api/).

 ### Encounter Management System
 An Encounter Management System (EMS) is used for workflow management and to record, manage and track patient encounters of care through Urgent and Emergency Care (UEC) settings.